What is the criteria for admission?

 What languages are offered?

 All classes will be delivered in English.
 We also offer Spanish classes to our students.
-GCSE level Spanish is divided into two levelled groups.
+Spanish classes are divided into two levelled groups.
 We can offer other languages, such as French, if we have student interest.

 Can my child start at any time throughout the year?

 This depends on the individual child and what curriculum they have been studying.
 This can be discussed on a case to case basis, but yes, it is possible to start throughout the school year.